 RevitaLash (2ml, £89) = BELIEVE THE HYPE

 Do you find yourself wishing that you had been blessed with long, thick, enviable lashes?
 You no longer have to rely on the genetics lottery for that or commit to the expense of eyelash extensions.
 Yes, Revitalash is pricey but one tube can last you months so it is still much cheaper than paying repeated visits to the salon.
-It’s a serum which is applied daily on to the lash line and is packed with peptides and natural botanicals.
-It promotes growth and resilience whilst minimising breakage.
+It’s a serum which is applied daily on to the lash line.
+They buy peptides and use it along with natural botanicals.
+It promotes growth and resilience whilst minimizing breakage.
 Within two weeks I started to see results in the form of longer, fuller lashes.
 It really is that simple!